traverseda/iiab-searchServices/README.md

 If you're writing a new app you can integrate with the api to update indexes.
 Otherwise you probably want to use things like cron (timers) and incron (run command when files change) and the command line interface.

+# Developing

+ToDo: documentation on how to extend this with custom data extractors